Engaging the Senses - A Creative Arts Retreat

 • Three meals per day (plus snacks & non-alcoholic beverages)

-• Accommodations for the duration of the retreat
+• Accommodations, parking, towels, and linens for the duration of the retreat

-• Exclusive private access to Casa Portal and its amenities
+• Exclusive private access to Casa Portal, private trails, pond, farm activities, and all workshop areas.

 You’ll leave with handmade pieces, shared experiences, and a renewed relationship to creativity shaped by land, rhythm, and attention.